-- Table 2, field 14, Maturity Date = [blank] - Table 2, field 16, Minimum Notice Period = [number of working days between notification & the maturity day that would be fixed if the evergreen was immediately terminated --- see recommendation 7.3] - Table 2, field 17, Earliest Call-Back Date = [transaction date (assuming the option is not restricted to certain future dates or periods) --- see recommendation 5.4] - Table 2, field 21, Open Term = TRUE - Table 2, field 22, Termination Optionality = EGRN (evergreen repo) - Table 2, field 98, Action Type = NEWT (new transaction)
+- Table 2, field 14, Maturity Date = [blank] - Table 2, field 16, Minimum Notice Period = [number of workingbusiness days between notification & and the maturity day that would be fixed if the evergreen was immediately terminated --- see recommendation 7.3] - Table 2, field 17, Earliest Call-Back Date = [transaction date (assuming the option is not restricted to certain future dates or periods) --- see recommendation 5.4] - Table 2, field 21, Open Term = TRUE - Table 2, field 22, Termination Optionality = EGRN (evergreen repo) - Table 2, field 98, Action Type = NEWT (new transaction)

-7.3.2 Fixed-term evergreen repo with an extended termination notice period78
+7.3.2 Fixed-term evergreen repo with an extended termination notice period

-The revised Validation Rules of October 2019 changed the conditionality of field 2.14 to make it conditional solely on Table 2, field 21, Open Term = FALSE, which means that new fixed-term evergreen repos can now be reported.79 Loan reports of fixed-term evergreens with extended termination notice periods should include the following fields:
+The revised Validation Rules of October 2019 changed the conditionality of field 2.14 to make it conditional solely on Table 2, field 21, Open Term = FALSE, which means that new fixed-term evergreen repos can now be reported.
+Loan reports of fixed-term evergreens with extended termination notice periods should include the following fields:

-- Table 2, field 14, Maturity Date = [initial maturity date] - Table 2, field 16, Minimum Notice Period = [number of working days between notification & the maturity day that would be fixed if the evergreen was immediately terminated --- see recommendation 7.3] - Table 2, field 17, Earliest Call-Back Date = [transaction date (assuming the option is not restricted to certain future dates or periods) see below and recommendation 5.4]
+- Table 2, field 14, Maturity Date = [initial maturity date] - Table 2, field 16, Minimum Notice Period = [number of workingbusiness days between notification & the maturity day that would be fixed if the evergreen was immediately terminated --- see recommendation 7.3]

 The Consolidated Validation Rules of May 2019 ruled out fixed-term evergreen repos.
 This was because Table 2, field 14, Maturity Date = [date], was made conditional on Table 2, field 21, Open Term = FALSE and Table 2, field 22, Termination Optionality = NOAP).
 So, if field 2.22 = EGRN, a report could not include a maturity date and therefore could not be identified as fixed-term.

 The Consolidated Validation Rules contradicted the draft Guidelines (para.
-263), which correctly stated that the Termination

-Optionality field "is closely linked with field 2.21.
+263), which correctly stated that the Termination Optionality field "is closely linked with field 2.21.
 Fixed-term repos can have optionality, ie evergreen (Table 64) or extendible (Table 65) or be without optionality, ie not applicable "NOAP" (Table 63)".
 However, the same paragraph was mistaken in saying that "Open term repos can be evergreen (Table 64) or have no optionality (Table 63)".
 In fact, all open repos have termination optionality.

-79 ESMA's draft Validation Rules of October 2016 implicitly assumed that all evergreen repos had fixed terms.
+&lt;sup>84 ESMA's draft Validation Rules of October 2016 implicitly assumed that all evergreen repos had fixed terms.
 In practice, evergreen repos can also be open-ended and this was acknowledged in ESMA's draft Guidelines of May 2019.
 However, the Consolidated Validation Rules of May 2019 then ruled out fixed-term evergreen repos.
 This was because Table 2, field 14, Maturity Date = [date], was made conditional on Table 2, field 21, Open Term = FALSE and Table 2, field 22, Termination Optionality = NOAP).
 So, if field 2.22 = EGRN, a report could not include a maturity date and therefore could not be identified as fixed-term.